mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 }
 ```

-Check out [creating a room with a theme]() to see how it looks in creation.
+Check out [creating a long term room](/_documentation/en/meetings/code-snippets/create-long-term-room.md) to see how it looks in creation.

 ## Set Theme as Default